openlawteam/docs/docs/integration-framework/README.md

 ```

 Make sure you have set the OpenSSL as SSL provider and enabled all 3 TLS protocol versions.
-With that in place, your service is secured and all the connections started by the OpenLaw Integration Framework will be encrypted.
+With that in place, your service is secured and all the connections started by the Integration Framework will be encrypted.

 ##### Computation Service Implementation